NyaaCat/RPGItems-reloaded/README.md

 Old branches (1.7 ~ 1.13.1) are no longer maintained.
 Critical bug fix (e.g. item duplication) may be backported upon request (by opening a issue).
 Backport PR is welcomed.

-All builds can be found in the [Releases Page](https://github.com/NyaaCat/RPGItems-reloaded/releases).
-Please choose builds with prefixes matching your server version.

-Some version of this plugin use code from [NBT API](https://www.spigotmc.org/resources/item-entity-tile-nbt-api.7939/) internally.

 ## Resources